materialsproject/pymatgen/docs/index.rst

 incompatible changes, they are sometimes unavoidable, and tough decisions have to be made for the long term health of the code.

-For documentation and usage guide, please refer to the latest documentation at our github page (http://materialsproject.github.com/pymatgen/).
+The most up-to-date documention is available at our github page (http://materialsproject.github.com/pymatgen/), where you can also report any bugs/issues.
 If you wish to be notified via email of pymatgen releases, you may become a member of `pymatgen's Google Groups page`_.

    *The code is mightier than the pen.*